Synthetic data generation method for data-free knowledge distillation in regression neural networks: Conclusion

 \section{Conclusion}

 In this study, we investigated the behavior of various synthetic data generation methods including random sampling and using an adversarially trained generator.
 We propose a straightforward synthetic data generation strategy that optimizes the difference between the student and teacher model predictions directly, with additional flexibility to incorporate arbitrary regularization terms that capture properties of the data.
 We show that synthetic data generated by an adversarially trained generator tends not to represent underlying data distribution well, requiring the need to supplement training with random samples and balancing the loss contributions.
+Our proposed strategy of direct optimization generates synthetic data with higher loss than random samples while deviating less from underlying distribution than the generator method.

-Our results demonstrate that the proposed strategy of direct optimization generates synthetic data with higher loss than random samples while deviating less from underlying distribution than the generator method.
-This allows the student model to learn better and emulate the performance of the teacher model more closely.
-In the experiments, the proposed method achieves lower RMSE than baseline and generator method for most regression datasets tested.
+The proposed method allows the student model to learn better and emulate the performance of the teacher model more closely.
+This is demonstrated in the experiments, where the proposed method achieves lower RMSE than baseline and generator method for most regression datasets tested.
 We also demonstrate the applicability and flexibility of the method applied to image inputs and deeper convolutional networks on the MNIST dataset, as well as performing distillation on a non-differentiable model in the case study for predicting protein solubility.
+Nevertheless, there could be many other applications of data-free knowledge distillation for regression with different input data types that we have not investigated.
+Future work can be done to investigate the performance of this and previous methods on data types such as signal and time series data which can be useful for deployment on small mobile or microcontroller devices for industrial monitoring applications \cite{Kumar2022, Lou2022}.
+We have used fixed step gradient descent and differential evolution for direct optimization of student loss.
+Future work can also explore how different optimizers and their settings may affect performance.

 We hope that this study furthers the understanding of data-free distillation for regression and highlights the key role of the synthetic data generation process in allowing the student model to effectively distill the teacher model.
 All codes and data used in this study are available at \url{https://github.com/zhoutianxun/data_free_KD_regression}.